 How is it played?

 The game of ice hockey is played between two teams, each having six players, wearing ice skates and who compete in an ice rink.
-The object is to use the speed and guile of the art of skating to propel the puck into the opponent's goal and past the goalkeeper.
+The object is to use the speed and agility to propel the puck into the opponent's goal and past the goalkeeper.
 The game is a popular Olympic sport and is embraced by over a million enthusiasts from all corners of the planet.

 Brief history of Hockey